|

 on the test results.

-The function called 'Synthon imaging' is basically an interface between CytoSpec and Synthon's
+The function 'Synthon imaging' represents basically an interface between CytoSpec and Synthon's

 MS spectra).
-Based on neural network models, the interface can be used to re-assemble ANN images from CytoSpec's original data set.
+Based on neural network models, the interface can be used to re-assemble ANN images from CytoSpec's original data sets.
 Spectral

 To start the function select 'Synthon maps' from the 'Image manipulation' menu bar:

-image displays the ANN map in CytoSpec's main window
+image displays the ANN segmentation image in CytoSpec's main window

 stats gives an overview on ANN classification statistics (see screenshot below)

-You can modify these values by deselecting this checkbox (see button 'define' and chapter below)
+Modify predefined WTA values by unchecking this checkbox (see button 'define' and chapter below)

 used.
-You can modify these values by deselecting this checkbox (see button 'define' and chapter below)
+Modify these values by unchecking this checkbox (see button 'define' and chapter below)

-define opens a window for entering own WTA and 406040 criteria (see screenshot to the left).
+define opens a window for entering custom WTA and 406040 criteria (see screenshot to the left).

-Spectra that have failed the tests appear within the ANN maps as black pixels.
+Spectra that have failed one of criteria are plotted in the false ANN segmentation maps as black pixels.

-The evaluation of the activations calculated by the network is performed with the analysis functions WTA and 40-20-40.
-For this evaluation
+Evaluation of the activations calculated by the network model is performed by means of analysis functions like WTA and 40-20-40.
+In these

-the scores and the distribution of the activations from the output neurons are taken into account.
+evaluations the scores and the distribution of activation values of output neurons are taken into account.

 'WTA' criteria:

-WTA stands for winner takes all, which means the classification depends on the highest output activation.
-A spectrum will only
+WTA stands for winner takes all, which means classification depends on the highest output activation.
+A spectrum will only be classified

-be classified if its output is greater than the defined minimum activation of winner neuron (default 0.7) and the minimum distance to
+if one of its activation values is larger than the defined minimum activation of winner neuron (default 0.7) AND if the minimum distance to

-next activation (default 0.3).
-Otherwise the classification will not be considered correctly and the spectrum remains unclassified.
+the second highest activation is larger than 0.3 (default).
+Otherwise the classification will not be considered correctly and the spectrum

 '406040' criteria